awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 To require a particular encryption context pair, use the `kms:EncryptionContext:context-key` condition key with the `StringEquals` operator \.

-The following example key policy statement allows principals who can assume the role to use the CMK in a `GenerateDataKey` request only when the encryption context in the request includes the `AppName:ExampleApp` pair\.
+The following example key policy statement allows principals who can assume the role to use the KMS key in a `GenerateDataKey` request only when the encryption context in the request includes the `AppName:ExampleApp` pair\.
 Other encryption context pairs are permitted\.

 The key name is not case sensitive\.
 The case sensitivity of the value is determined by the condition operator, such as `StringEquals`\.
 For details, see [Case sensitivity of the encryption context condition](#conditions-kms-encryption-context-case)\.